Why anti-ICE protests are spreading across the US

 Immigration and Customs Enforcement officers conducted search warrants at multiple locations on Friday.

-One search was executed outside a clothing warehouse in the Fashion District after a judge found probable cause that the employer was using fictitious documents for some of its workers, according to representatives for Homeland Security Investigations and the U.S Attorney's Office.
+One search was executed outside a clothing warehouse in the Fashion District after a judge found probable cause that the employer was using fictitious documents for some of its workers, representatives for Homeland Security Investigations and the U.S Attorney's Office said.

 Crowds tried to stop ICE agents from driving away following the arrests.

-Another protest was sparked outside a federal building in downtown LA, after demonstrators discovered detainees were allegedly being held in the basement of the building.
+Another protest was sparked outside a federal building in downtown, after demonstrators discovered detainees were allegedly being held in the basement of the building.

 Protests then erupted in Paramount after it appeared federal law enforcement officers were conducting another immigration operation in the area.
-The protests also spread to the nearby city of Compton.
-LA County Sheriff Robert Luna stated that as many as 400 people were involved in the demonstration.
+Hundreds of people joined demonstrations as they spread to the nearby city of Compton.

-The ICE operations in Los Angeles resulted in the arrests of 118 immigrants this week, including 44 people in Friday's operations, according to the Department of Homeland Security.
+The White House said on Wednesday that 330 immigrants have been arrested in LA in the past week, including 44 people in last Friday's operations.

-The arrests led to protesters gathering outside a federal detention center, chanting, “Set them free, let them stay!”

 Why did Trump first deploy the National Guard?